+- Running

-- 2. Locomotor
+- Locomotor

-- 3. Object Control Upper Body
+- Object Control (Upper Body)

-- 4. Object Control Lower Body
+- Object Control (Lower Body)

-- 5. Balance, Stability & Body Control
+- 5 Balance, Stability & Body Control

-For each subsection, the workbook provides a framework to use the PLAYfun Form.
+For each subsection, the workbook provides a framework to use the PLAYfun form.

-The framework will describe:
+The framework will provide:

-- Equipment needed - Instructions (how to administer) - Definitions of Initial, Emerging, Competent and Proficient - Examples of how a hypothetical assessor may have answered each question.
-Refer to these examples if you are looking for additional insight.
+- equipment needed, - instructions (how to administer), - definitions of initial, emerging, competent and proficient, and - examples of how an observer may have answered each question; Refer to these examples if you are looking for additional insight.

-As you progress through the workbook, you will determine a score for each section.
-Match this score with the list of calls-to-action.
+As you progress through this workbook, you will receive a score specific to each subsection.
+Match this score with the list of suggested actions you can take.

-Each call-to-action suggests solutions to improve the child's level of physical literacy.
+Each action determines helpful solutions to engage the child, and improve their level of physical literacy and overall well-being.